 Note:When a standalone instance is created, the keystores directory containing a demo wallet is created only in the run-time directory.

-Prior to creating the first new wallet for the instance, the user must create a keystores directory within the staging directory.
+Before creating the first new wallet for the instance, you must create a keystores directory within the staging directory.

 Wallets must then be created within that keystores directory.